 Regardless of which situation you are in, how you booked your cruise will determine who you need to contact.

 - If you booked your cruise directly with Royal Caribbean, you must call them to do so.

 - If you booked with a travel agent, your travel agent will need to cancel the cruise on your behalf.

 If you want to defer your cruise

 A lot of guests simply want to push back their plans another year, and the Lift & Shift program does that very easily.

-If you are ready to push your existing reservation to a cruise the following year, Royal Caribbean will protect the price and promotions you paid for the original reservation, provided the sailing next year meets these criteria:
+If you are ready to delay your existing reservation to a cruise the following year, Royal Caribbean will protect the cruise fare and promotions you paid for the original reservation, provided the sailing next year meets these criteria: